-If you are one of those persons who look forward to just sitting back and watching some TV during weekends, then you’d be a happy beaver indeed if you have access to free to air or FTA channels.
+If you are one of those persons who look forward to just sitting back and watching some TV during weekends, then you’d be happy if you have access to free-to-air(FTA) channels.
 You can make this possible by setting up your own satellite system.
-Just by making a one-time purchase of all satellite equipment needed like a satellite dish, a receiver and some low noise blockers, you will already be able to enjoy a great deal of FTA channels even without cable or satellite subscription and this is 100% legal.
+Just by making a one-time purchase of all satellite equipment needed like a satellite dish, a receiver and some low noise blockers(LNBs), you will already be able to enjoy a great deal of FTA channels even without cable or satellite subscription.
+What is more, FTA is 100% legal.
 However, the article of today focuses on the distinction between various satellite Tv systems that we have.

 In some cases, we are restricted in the ways we can receive our TV pictures due to where we live and the services that are available to us.
-We can also be limited by the technology that we need in order to get the right services.
+In addition, we can also be limited by the technology that we need in order to get the right services.

 Types of Television Providers